 Wire mesh and wire cloth play important roles throughout a broad range of manufacturing, pharmaceutical and food processing applications.
 However, it is in the medical field that they often directly improve a patient’s quality of life – and in many cases, save it.

 There are many daily uses in the medical industry where wire cloth mesh are found before they even make their way into a patient’s body.
-Stainless steel mesh baskets are used to hold medical tools, equipment and samples.
+Stainless steel wire mesh baskets are used to hold medical tools, equipment and samples.
 Autoclave baskets are another common hospital application that help promote hygiene.
-The high temperatures and pressure kill all the bacteria and viruses on surgical equipment sitting in the autoclave basket.
+They act as sterilizing baskets, as the high temperatures and pressure kill all the bacteria and viruses on surgical equipment sitting in the autoclave basket.

 Stents are small wire mesh tubes used in many medical procedures.
 They are often inserted to permanently hold open arteries.
 When an artery feeding the heart muscle (coronary artery) is narrowed by a buildup of fatty deposits, it reduces blood flow and causes chest pain.
 If a clot forms and completely blocks blood flow to part of the heart muscle, a heart attack occurs.
 Stents help keep coronary arteries open and significantly reduce the chances of a heart attack.

 Nickel-titanium (Nitinol) alloys are an amazing mesh material for self-expanding stents, graft support systems, filters and baskets.
 They are known for their strength, hardness, super-elastic properties and thermal shape memory – meaning they resume a predetermined shape by heating after being deformed.
 They are also ten times more elastic than the best stainless steels used in medicine today.
 The flexibility of Nitinol wire mesh enables devices to enter the body through catheters or other methods with a very small profile.
 Once inside the body, they are released to unfold and expand to a much larger size.